aniltaskiran/LearningSwift/Data-types-in-Swift.md

 ## <a name="Structures"></a> Structures

 - *Relatively simple data*

- ...No need for the "ceremony" of classes & objects
+   No need for the "ceremony" of classes & objects

-- *Data will be copied instead of referenced* ...Sometimes copying is just what you want
+- *Data will be copied instead of referenced*

+   Sometimes copying is just what you want

 - *Encapsulated data are all value types*

- ...Why not make the container a vaule type too?
+   Why not make the container a vaule type too?